 IT administrators can rest easy this month.

-After Microsoft handed out a whopping 13 security bulletins in February -- nine of them for critical flaws -- the software giant announced on its TechNet site Thursday that
+After Microsoft handed out a whopping 13 security bulletins in February -- nine of them for critical flaws -- the software giant announced on its TechNet site Thursday that no new patches are planned for this month.

 When was the last time Microsoft skipped a Patch Tuesday?